What is it?

 - Access to the high-performance computing facilities of UB's Center for Computational Research

-- A publication in a scholarly journal (not promised, but most likely)
+- A publication in a scholarly journal (not promised, but quite possible)

 - A trip to a national research conference